 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Cancer-related problems in eating and nutrition can be due to a number of factors.
-Children who have tumors of the mouth, stomach, or intestines are at a higher risk of not getting enough nutrients because they have trouble eating or digesting food.
+Poor nutrition can be due to several factors.
+Children who have problems with their mouth, stomach, or intestines are at a higher risk of not getting enough nutrients because they have trouble eating or digesting food.
 Changes in routine or meal restrictions during hospital stays or medical treatments can interfere with normal eating.
 Children may also have decreased appetite due to pain, stress, worry, and lack of physical activity.

 Talk to your child’s care team when poor eating continues for more than two or three days.
 Be sure to ask before using any supplements or meal replacements.
+Some products may not be safe or could interfere with your child’s treatments.
 You care team may suggest help from a nutrition professional.
-In some cases, clinical nutrition support may be needed.
+Read more about Clinical Nutrition and nutrition support.

-For more information on nutrition and healthy weight for families, see We Can! - Nutrition Tools and Resources.
+For more information on nutrition and healthy weight for families, see We Can – Nutrition Tools and Resources.